cooljoebob64/cooljoebob64/README.md

 - 🌱 I’m currently learning and focusing on React and Redux!
 - 🧪 Trying my hand at TDD and loving it!!
+- 💬 Practicing writing meaningful and useful commit messages, and reading them!

 ## Here are some of my posts from other sites: